Their unskilled immigrant ancestors came here and built America

 "They taught him how to drive, and they taught him advanced math.
 It was school and work combined," the Boston resident said.
 "His role evolved a lot because he was given a lot of support.
 You don't hear about that anymore."

-Kastel climbed the ranks as an engineer.
+Kastle climbed the ranks as an engineer.
 One of his children, McEuen's mom, worked for the World Bank.
 McEuen's brother is a classically trained opera singer.

 McEuen loves retelling his grandfather's story to teach his two children about where they came from.

-Note: Correction: A previous version of this story misspelled the last name of Jonathan McEuen's ancestors, the Kastles.